srobertson2077/sql-sales-data-warehouse-project/README.md

 3. **Gold Layer**: In this layer we will have a business ready model that contains our business logic for reporting analysis.

 ---
+## Project Overview

+This project involves:

+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

+For anyone wanting to showcase their skills this project is an excellent resource.

+## List of Tools used for this project:
+- **[Datasets](datasets/):** Data sources used for the project.
+- **[PostgreSQL](https://www.postgresql.org/):** Databased used to house source data, perform transformations, and deliver reports.
+- **[Github](https://github.com):** Create an account to store, manage, perform version control, and collaborate on code.
+-**[Notion](https://notion.io):** Create an account and create a project template.
+-**[Obsidian](https://obsidian.md/):** Used for note takeing along with the Exalidraw community plugin for drawing architecture.

+## Project Requirements

+### Building the Data Warehouse (Data Engineering)
+#### Objective
+Develop a modern data warehouse using PostgreSQL to consolidate sales data, enabling analytical reporting and informed decision-making.

+#### Specifications
+**Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+**Data Quality**: Cleanse and resolve data quality issues prior to analysis **Integration**:  Combine both sources into a single, user-friendly data model designed for analytical queries.
+**Scope**: Focus on the latest dataset only; historization of data is not required.
+**Documentation**:  Provide clear documentation of the data model to support business stakeholders and analytics teams.

+---

+### BI: Analytics & Reporting (Data Analysis)
+#### Objective
+Develop SQL-based analytics to deliver detailed insights into:
+- **Customer Behavior**
+  - Summary of total number of customers, total sales per customer and total number of orders for the current year and previous year.
+  - Present data for each KPI on a monthly basis for both the current year and the previous year
+  - Identify months with the highest and lowest purchases
+  - Represent the distribution of customers based on the number of orders they have placed to provide insights into customer behavior, loyalty and engagement
+  - List top 10 customer who have generated the highest profits for the company.
+  - Show additional information like rank, number of orders, current sales, current profit and the last order date.
+- **Product Performance**
+  - Compare sales performance by different product subcategories for the current year and previous year.
+  - Include a comparison of sales with profit.
+- **Sales Trends**
+  - Summary of total sales, profits and quantity for the current year and previous year.
+  - Identify months the highest and lowest sales.
+  - Present weekly sales and data for the current year.
+  - Display the average weekly values
+  - Highlight weeks that are above and below the average to draw attention to sales & profit performance.
+- **Data Filters**
+  - Category and Subcategory
+  - Location: region, state, city

+These insights empower stakeholders with key business metrics, enabling strategic decision-making.